Local SEO Featured

 Should I worry about ChatGPT stealing my Google traffic?

-The key is optimizing for both platforms:
+Optimize for both platforms:

 • Google prioritizes real-time signals and Google Business Profile data

-• Comprehensive, question-based content AI could cite
+• Question-based content AI could cite

 • Schema markup AI could parse